 The mind is a storage bank of everything that you have learned in the past so that you can utilize it to survive, which is for the future.

 The mind fluctuates between memory and anticipation, from past to future.

-As you can see here that thinking patterns are repeated day in and day out, showing that past continues to regurgitate itself over and over again.
+As you can see here, thinking patterns are repeated day in and day out, showing that past continues to regurgitate itself over and over again.

 So why is it that “On average, 80 percent of those habitual thoughts are negative?”

 This is where the “POSITIVE” revolution has come to its plateau, to its peak, to its limitation.

 For you positive junkies out there brace yourselves.
-No amount of positive thinking in the world can sustain your well-being, can give you a rock solid foundation of peace throughout each and every one of your days.
+No amount of positive thinking in the world can sustain your well-being nor give you a rock solid foundation of peace throughout each and every one of your days.

 This is not about negativity either, and, in fact, it is your dual nature of positivity in that it relies on negativity as they are two sides of the same coin, and that is why positivity is limited.

 Positive is relative to negative, just as negative is relative to positive, both of which are subjective or different based upon the culture and, even more micro, the individual.